epicprojects/twitter-sentiment-analysis/README.md

 To run this on your local machine you will need.

-OS: Ubuntu 17.04 or greater
+.OS: Ubuntu 17.04 or greater
-Zookeeper
+.Zookeeper
-Kafka
+.Kafka
-Schema Registery
+.Schema Registery

 To run this on Azure clusters: